 Toptal is a company that values attitude over everything.

-We’ve scaled faster than any other talent company in history through our attitude toward relentless innovation and strong execution.
+Our vision is to be the greatest talent company in the world, and we’ve scaled faster than any other talent company in history through our relentless attitude toward innovation and strong execution.
 Our unique success comes from embracing a strong work ethic, a mindset of diligence, and a long-term vision.

 Many companies hire talent solely based on their hard skills—engineers who can code, salespeople who can sell, marketers who can market, and everything in between.
 Here at Toptal, we demand the best, but we care even more that the attitude of everyone on our team is tightly aligned with our Leadership Principles.
 We value attitude over everything, and it’s core to our success.